davidbkemp/meta-toolkit-docker/README.md

 Assignment_1 meta
 ```

-Note, that the `make -j8` will give compile errors, but you can ignore those for now.
+Then just continue following the assignment instructions.
+i.e. Change to he `Assignment_1` directory and run `./setup.sh`

+The build step fails with compile errors, but I have been able to run the stop word removal step.